Gamerz261/passwordCrackingAssignment/README.md

 ### FORMATTING

 ```
-~$ exampleCommand -f -f example.txt
+~$ python3 main.py <FLAG>
 ```

-The console will then prompt you with a space to type in the password or hash according to the option you selected.
+The program will then promt you through the encryption or decryption process.

 ### DEPENDENCIES
+ - Python3 (duh)
- -
+ - hashlib
- -
+ - sys
- -
+ - getopt

 ### RUNNING THIS PROGRAM LOCALLY

+To run this program please download and install all of the nessecary dependencies and run the example command above